The Sanitary Code of the Cattaraugus County Health District

-14.6.1 Every person, who shall provide a toilet for the use of employees, patrons or members of the public, shall maintain such toilet in a clean, well-lighted, ventilated and sanitary condition at all times.
+14.6.1 Every person who provides a toilet for the use of employees, patrons, or members of the public, shall maintain such facilities in a clean, well lit, ventilated, and sanitary condition at all times.
 The floor of such facility shall be impervious to moisture and properly drained.
-An adequate supply of soap and sanitary individual towels, or a hand dryer, shall be provided, and there shall be hot and cold, or tempered, running water available at all times.
+An adequate supply of soap and sanitary hand towels, or a hand dryer, shall be provided, and there shall be hot and cold, or tempered, running water available at all times.

-14.7 Offensive Material / Refuse
+14.7 Offensive Material

-14.7.5 If the person or persons responsible for the discharge, dumping, spilling or disposing of offensive materials shall not commence remediation within twenty-four (24) hours, or sooner as may be directed by the Commissioner of Health to protect the health and safety of the public, then the Health Department may take whatever action is deemed appropriate to remediate the incident.
-All costs incurred by the County in the course of the remediation shall be the responsibility of the offender and shall be in addition to any penalties levied by the Board of Health.
+14.7.6 If the person responsible for cleanup and removal of offensive materials does not commence remediation within the timeframe prescribed by the Department then the Department may take whatever action is deemed appropriate to protect public health and safety.
+All costs incurred by the County in the course of taking such action shall be the responsibility of the violator or landowner.

 14.9 Unsanitary or Unsafe Structures